-This article is ready to reckoner for all the students to learn the difference between Standing Costing and Budgetary Control
+This article is a ready reckoner for all the students wanting to learn the difference between Standing Costing and Budgetary Control

 |Meaning||It is a method used to compare revenue and the standard cost with the actual result||It is a management function that monitors budget, control cost, and operation in a given accounting year|

 |Scope||It limited to cost details.||Includes cost, financial data.|